MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-hololens2-app.md

 ## Get the Power BI app for HoloLens 2

-The Power BI app for HoloLens 2 is available from the [Microsoft Store](https://www.microsoft.com/store/apps/windows).
+The Power BI app for HoloLens 2 is available from the [Microsoft Store](https://go.microsoft.com/fwlink/?linkid=526478).

 [Learn more](https://docs.microsoft.com/hololens/holographic-store-apps) about installing apps on your HoloLens 2 device.

 ## Open the Power BI app on your HoloLens 2

 Open the **Start** menu and select the Power BI app.
-The app opens with all your favorited reports and dashboards loaded into your virtual tool belt, where you can select them for viewing.
+The app opens with all your favorited reports and dashboards loaded into your virtual toolbelt, where you can select them for viewing.

 ## Using the Power BI app for HoloLens 2